xav-ie/xav-ie/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on job applications
+- 🔭 I’m currently working @outsmartly :)
 - 🌱 I’m currently learning about THREE.js
 - 👯 I’m looking to collaborate on fun projects
 - 💬 Ask me about web accesibility